Attack Graph Convolutional Networks by Adding Fake Nodes: Abstract

 \section{Abstract}

-Graph convolutional networks (GCNs) have been widely used for classifying graph nodes in the semi-supervised setting.
-Previous work have shown that GCNs are vulnerable to the perturbation on adjacency and feature matrices of existing nodes.
-However, it is unrealistic to change existing nodes in many applications, such as existing users in social networks.
-In this paper, we design algorithms to attack GCNs by adding fake nodes.
-A greedy algorithm is proposed to generate adjacency and feature matrices of fake nodes, aiming to minimize the classification accuracy on the existing nodes.
-In addition, we introduce a discriminator to classify fake nodes from real nodes, and propose a Greedy-GAN attack to simultaneously update the discriminator and the attacker, to make fake nodes indistinguishable to the real ones.
-Our non-targeted attack decreases the accuracy of GCN down to 0.10, and our targeted attack reaches a success rate of 99\% on the whole datasets, and 94\% on average for attacking a single target node. \CH{change this sentence to better summarize our results}
+In this paper, we study the robustness of graph convolutional networks (GCNs).
+Previous work have shown that GCNs are vulnerable to adversarial perturbation on adjacency or feature matrices of existing nodes; however, such attacks are usually unrealistic in real applications.
+For instance, in social network applications, the attacker will need to hack into either the client or server to change existing links or features.
+In this paper, we propose a new type of ``fake node attacks'' to attack GCNs by adding malicious fake nodes.
+This is much more realistic than previous attacks; in social network applications, the attacker only needs to register a set of fake accounts and link to existing ones.
+To conduct fake node attacks, a greedy algorithm is proposed to generate edges of malicious nodes and their corresponding features aiming to minimize the classification accuracy on the target nodes.
+In addition, we introduce a discriminator to classify malicious nodes from real nodes, and propose a Greedy-GAN attack to simultaneously update the discriminator and the attacker, to make malicious nodes indistinguishable from the real ones.
+Our non-targeted attack decreases the accuracy of GCN down to 0.03, and our targeted attack reaches a success rate of 78\% on a group of 100 nodes, and 90\% on average for attacking a single target node.